Waning Gibbous on

 Moon after ascending node

-1 day after ascending node on 2 December 2001 at 05:30 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 11 days, until the lunar orbit crosses from North to South in descending node on 15 December 2001 at 04:32 in ♐ Sagittarius.
+1 day after ascending node on 2 December 2001 at 05:30 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from North to South in descending node on 15 December 2001 at 04:32 in ♐ Sagittarius.

 Moon at northern standstill

 At 06:54 the Moon is meeting its standstill point to reach North declination of ∠24.246°.
 This is the year's northernmost lunar standstill of 2001.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-24.250° at the point of next standstill in ♑ Capricorn on 16 December 2001 at 07:51.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-24.250° at the point of next southern standstill in ♑ Capricorn on 16 December 2001 at 07:51.

 Syzygy in 11 days